SamuelCox/Noise/README.md

 download the version you need from there.
 There is a class library to operate with a Noise server running on some machine, and a command line client/server.

+This program / class lib requires .net 4.6 or higher.
+I will eventually work to bring it to .net core.

+For network connections, port 4044 is required so this port must be allowed.

 Noise supports a few commands, please not all keys and values must be delimited by speech marks "":